 Having an environment conducive to sleep is an important part of getting the rest you need.
-Off the top of my head I can identify several things in my own bedroom that contribute to poor sleep – buzzing phones, the bright street lights outside, children sleeping in my bed – I’m doing it all wrong.
+Off the top of my head, I can identify several things in my own bedroom that contribute to poor sleep: buzzing phones, the bright street lights outside, children sleeping in my bed.
+Seriously, I’m doing it all wrong.
 It’s a good idea to eliminate elements that contribute to wakefulness and arrange your sleeping quarters in a way that is actually focused on sleeping.
-This means you might want to do the following…
+This means you might want to do the following:

-- Block out as much light as possible at night.
+- Block out as much light as possible.

 - Use earplugs and/or an eye mask if necessary.

-- Leave your phone in the other room so you don’t wake up every time you receive an e-mail and furthermore so you aren’t tempted to check your email at 1 am.
+- Leave your phone in the other room so you don’t wake up every time you receive an email.

 - If nighttime typically leads to a battle over the blanket, consider having a blanket for each person in the bed.
-Sharing a blanket often makes you more aware of your sleep mate’s every move and can increase heat.
+Sharing a blanket can actually make you more aware of your sleep mate’s every move and can increase heat.

-- Make sure your bed is comfortable – this means a good mattress, pillows, and bedding.
-Check out this guide for more on the bed.
+- Make sure your bed is comfortable.
+This means a good mattress, pillows, and bedding.
+Check out this guide.

 - Avoid doing anything stimulating, frustrating, or anxiety-provoking in the bed or bedroom.
 You want your brain and body to associate the bed and bedroom with sleep.

-A note on the other side of the bed: Sadly, for those whose partner has died the emptiness of the other side of the bed can trigger painful memories and difficult emotion.
+Sadly, for those whose partner has died, the emptiness of the other side of the bed can trigger painful memories and difficult emotions.
 Obviously, you can try and rearrange the room, get a new bed, or sleep in another room of the house.
 This might help for some, but for many, the sense of sleeping beside someone transcends their bedding and the arrangement of the objects in their room.

 Sleeping alone is just one of the many things those who’ve lost a partner must learn to live with.
 In the meantime, maybe let the dog sleep on the bed if he promises not to slobber or get a body pillow.
 I know that sounds silly, but comfort can be found in the strangest of places.
 Additionally, I have heard some widows and widowers say that actually sleeping on their late partner’s side of the bad can bring them a sense of closeness.